taobataoma/meanTorrent/README.md

 - Other type torrent support(like TV serial, Music, Other).
 - Change torrents list orderBy when clicked on table header.
 - torrent more images from [TMDB](https://www.themoviedb.org)
-- New login UI.
-- New signup UI(maybe forbidden register, only invite register support).
-- New admin manager(user) UI.
 - Forums function support.
 - Users messagebox support.
-- Users score system support.
 - Subject support, like region subject, [IMDB](http://www.imdb.com) TOP 100 subject etc.
-- Oper/Admin forbidden user(banned) can not connect to tracker server.
 - VIP Donate function.
 - Movie belongs to collection, user can list all movie torrents of the collection.
 - Cast belongs to collection, user can list all movie torrents of the cast.